holyaustin/museum3/README.md

-# Ethereum Smart Contracts - Insurance Solutions
+# Ethereum Smart Contracts - Insurance Solutions for crypto wallets

 ## Overview
 This repository contains a set of Ethereum smart contracts designed to provide decentralized insurance solutions.
 It includes the `InsuranceFactory` contract for creating insurance policy contracts, along with `CryptoWalletInsurance` and `CollateralLoanInsurance` contracts for specific insurance policies.